hatguy3/topscreen-counter/README.md

 # Top Screen Counter

-A simple counter application that displays a counter on top of the screen.
+A simple timer application that displays a counter on top of the screen.

 ## Usage